 Why does my ocarina sound out of tune?

-The most common reason an ocarina will sound out of tune is limited player skill.
-An ocarina's pitch changes greatly with blowing pressure.
-Consequently, blowing too hard or soft will push the pitch sharp or flat.
+An ocarina's pitch changes significantly with blowing pressure.
+Consequently, blowing too hard or too soft will push the pitch sharp or flat.

 How an ocarina's pitch responds to pressure changes over its range.
 The low notes are much more sensitive to pressure changes, so to create the same change in pitch on the high notes requires a much larger change in blowing pressure

 To play in tune, you have to change your breath pressure to match your instrument's unique curve.
-This skill can be learned using a chromatic tuner, and by playing with accompaniment.
+This skill can be learned using a chromatic tuner and by playing with accompaniment.
 This is covered in detail on the page 'Playing the ocarina in tune'.

 Back to all Articles